-- Undertake reading to address their individually identified learning needs and to support preparation for meetings of the Authority and Board. - Attend those seminars which are identified as relevant to their role. - Attend online events which address their individually identified learning needs. - Attend at least one externally organised in person event each year. - Share materials from external events with other members through the online reading room.
+- Undertake reading to address their individually identified learning needs and to support preparation for meetings of the Authority and Board. - Attend those seminars which are identified as relevant to their role; including the Border to Coast Annual Conference. - > Attend online events which address their individually identified learning needs. - Share materials from external events with other members through the online reading room.